 In December 2020, the Justice Department sued Walmart for fueling the crisis by filling suspicious opioid prescriptions.
 The complaint exposes numerous instances of Walmart employees warning company managers about suspicious prescriptions but nonetheless being directed to fill them.
 A federal judge recently dismissed Walmart's preemptive lawsuit, filed just weeks before it was sued by the Justice Department, citing the Justice Department's sovereign immunity.

-In the meantime, the Covid-19 pandemic has added stress and grief to an already untenable situation for those addicted to or recovering from opioid abuse.
+In the meantime, the Covid-19 pandemic added stress and grief to an already untenable situation for those addicted to opioids, and those in recovery.
 August 2019 to July 2020 produced the highest number of overdose deaths of all drugs, and opioids were attributed with 73% of those deaths, according to Bloomberg.

 Investigators have cast a wide net in identifying those responsible for the opioid epidemic, in an effort to determine what they knew and when.
 There are multiple defendants under scrutiny, from manufacturers to prescribers and distributors.